AlexandraIftimie/Pokemon/README.md

 By enabling users to explore effective counters, this Tableau function empowers them to build winning strategies against even the most formidable Dragon-type foes.

 ![image](https://github.com/AlexandraIftimie/Pokemon/assets/132292637/cc52cc26-dbf8-4733-bb47-98106d95a892)
 The visualization highlights Sylveon as super effective against Dragon-type Pokémon, likely due to the Fairy-type's advantage against Dragons.
-It mentions a multiplier value of 0.000, which indicate Sylveon Sylveon is immune to Dragon-type attacks.
+It mentions a multiplier value of 0.000, which indicate Sylveon is immune to Dragon-type attacks.

 How do I find a Pokémon for a battle against a Gyarados?
 We search for Gyarados by name, observe its battle statistics; it is most affected by the Electric type.
 ![image](https://github.com/AlexandraIftimie/Pokemon/assets/132292637/479c2972-a4d2-4694-8b17-00c7912561d0)